Red-bellied Snake

 Range/Habitat

-Red-bellied snakes inhabit woodlands with small openings and lots of cover.
+Red-bellied Snakes inhabit woodlands with small openings and lots of cover.
 They are widespread in woodlands at mid- to high elevations.

 Status

 This species has a state natural heritage rank of S5 (common).
-Red-bellied snakes are quite common, but very secretive.
+Red-bellied Snakes are quite common, but very secretive.
 Please report sightings of this species in Vermont if you have not reported them within the last five years from a given location.
 Any natural history observations (feeding, migrations, road crossing areas, early or late season appearance, abnormalities, etc.) are appreciated.
 Photographs are always helpful, particularly if your report is the first report of this species from a town.

 More Info

-Species summary written by Kaile Burgess.
+Species summary written by Ariel K. McK.
+Burgess.